Arrest Process in Georgia

 At any time that you lie to an officer, hide or destroy evidence you are subject to charges of “obstruction”.
 This includes swallowing evidence, throwing it from your vehicle, or otherwise getting rid of the evidence.
 (Actions such as this will definitely kick-off the arrest process.)

 When a law enforcement officer advises you that you are under arrest you should immediately comply with all orders.
 Failure to comply, including any perceived physical actions, to hinder the arrest process is considered “resisting arrest”.

 Obstruction and resisting arrest are charges which will be filed along with the primary reason for your arrest.
-As the number of charges against you increases, so does the magnitude of your legal problems.
+As the arrest process increases the number of charges against you, so does the magnitude of your legal problems.

 What Happens When You Get Arrested?

 Police and other law enforcement agents follow specific rules and procedures when making an arrest.
 Among these are an officer advising you that you are being placed under arrest, and being read your Miranda Rights.
 Miranda Rights were established to protect Fifth Amendment rights to avoid self-incrimination.
 Police officers must read you the Miranda Warning at the time you are taken into custody or present for a police interview (interrogation).1